monek-ltd/Monek.Checkout.WooCommerce/README.md

 ## Known Issue 2: Permalink Structure Conflict Resulting in 3005 Error

 When configuring your WooCommerce site, it's crucial to be aware of a known issue related to the permalink structure setting.
-Specifically, if your permalink structure is set to 'Plain,' it can lead to conflicts with a setting in the transaction call, resulting in a 3005 error from HTTP requests.
+Specifically, if your permalink structure is set to 'Plain,' it can lead to conflicts with a setting in the transaction call, resulting in a 3005 error from HTTP requests to the Monek payment page.

 ### Issue Description:
 #### - Affected Versions:
 All WooCommerce versions may be affected if the permalink structure is set to 'Plain.'
 #### - Impact:
 The 3005 error occurs when the Monek Gateway rejects the return URL passed to it due to the presence of a query string.
-This issue arises when the permalink structure is set to 'Plain,' affecting the compatibility with the Monek Gateway transaction call.
+This issue arises when the permalink structure is set to 'Plain,' affecting the ability to redirect to complete transactions on the Monek payment page.

 ### Solution:
 To resolve the 3005 error and ensure seamless transactions with the Monek Gateway, it is recommended to update the permalink structure setting.
 Follow these steps: